joaf123/ASP.NET-WebForms-Authentication/README.md

 # Verify FormsAuthentication cookie on request through custom attribute

-httpModule for verification of FormsAuthentication cookie on request, using a custom attribute.
+> httpModule for FormsAuthentication verification on requests using custom attributes.

-## Currently supported use cases:
+## Currently supported use cases - C#:

-### C#:

-#### Decorated on a PageMethod or ASP.NET Ajax WebMethod:
+### Decorated on spesific PageMethod's or Ajax WebMethod's:

 ```csharp
 [RequiresAuthentication]